-The JAA Training Organisation is now introducing a complete new one day Dangerous Goods practical case study application course for RAMP INSPECTORS, to fulfill their duties and responsibilities in relation to this part of Ramp inspections.
+The JAA Training Organisation is now introducing a completely new one-day Dangerous Goods practical case study application course for RAMP INSPECTORS, to fulfil their duties and responsibilities in relation to this part of Ramp inspections.
 The course may also be beneficial for NAA managers supervising these activities.

 As such, this course 'aims to' teach practical skills for inspectors which will allow them to recognise whether the transportation of Dangerous Goods is safe, in accordance with the applicable regulations and, if not, what kind of corrective measures should be requested.
 The objective of the training course is to present a comprehensive practical case study on the relevant DG subjects contained within the EU Ramp Inspection Programme.